Canada is represented in the Czech Republic by the Embassy of Canada in Prague.

 The Czech Republic is represented in Canada by an Embassy in Ottawa.
 Canada and the Czech Republic have longstanding and close ties.
 Canada sheltered Czechoslovak political refugees in 1948 and 1968, and offered steadfast support for dissidents throughout the Communist period.
 Since 1989, personal and family ties between the two countries have been renewed and strengthened.
 There is regular ministerial-level contact in organizations such as NATO, the OSCE and the UN.
 The dialogue has become as much multilateral as bilateral.

 The promotion of Canadian values is at the heart of Canadian activity in the Czech Republic.
 Canadian interest in the Czech Republic, as one of Europe's cultural centres, is matched by Czech interest in Canada's bilingual and multicultural mosaic.
-Canada supports major Canadian Studies programs in universities in Prague and Brno.
 The Canadian Studies centre at Brno's Masaryk University plays a coordination role for Canadian Studies programs in the Central European region.

 With regard to current development assistance to the Czech Republic, the Czech Republic remains eligible for core multilateral programs.
 From 1990 to 2004, Canada's former Technical Assistance programme in the Czech Republic (1990-2004) worked to ease the transition of the Czech Republic from a managed economy to the free market and to help the development of open and responsible government and governance at a cost of $22 million.
 Projects addressed issues of good governance, private sector development, financial sector reform, and education.